- Home

 The New Normal

 Water conservation continues to be the cornerstone of our Community Water Plan.
 Using water efficiently is the “new normal” to preserve our precious resource.
-Even though we have had some wet winters, since 2014 we’ve been in a Stage 3 water shortage due to the historical overdraft of the basin.
-We maintain the “Biggest Water Rebates Program in the County” and we encourage you to check out the nearly 30 types of rebates for homes and businesses that will save you water and money.
+Even though we have had some wet winters, we’ve been in a Stage 3 water shortage since 2014 due to the basin's historical overdraft.
+We maintain the “Biggest Water Rebates Program in the County,” and we encourage you to check out the nearly 30 types of rebates for homes and businesses that will save you water and money.

 Groundwater Management